 - grain (cereal) foods, mostly wholegrain and/or high cereal fibre varieties

 - lean meats and poultry, fish, eggs, tofu, nuts and seeds

 - milk, yoghurt, cheese and/or alternatives, mostly reduced fat.

 Products high in added sugars, sodium and saturated fat are best avoided.
 And remember that water is the best beverage option available.

 For more information on choosing food to maintain a balanced diet, visit the Eat for Health website.

-You can make healthier choices by using the Health Star Rating to compare the overall nutritional profile of packaged food products at-a-glance.
-Try these tips next time you go shopping.
+You can make healthier choices by using the Health Star Rating system to quickly and easily compare the nutritional profile of similar packaged products.
+Next time you go shopping:

-- Use the nutrient information to choose products that contain less sodium, saturated fat and/or sugars.
+- use additional nutrient information to choose products that contain less energy, sodium, saturated fat and/or sugars.